AiwNexT/Reactive-coroutines/README.md

   println("Some task")
 }, Workers.default())
 ```
+You can skip the worker field and the default worker will be used automatically.

 You can add onComplete and onSchedule options to execute some code when your task will be started and/or completed.
 You can specify a worker for both onComplete and onSchedule operations.